Mirtia/docker-mitm/README.md

 This is a really simple demo to showcase a Man in the Middle (MitM) attack via ARP poisoning using Docker containers.

-The idea is that this example should be really quick to set-up and lightweight: the only softwares to download are Docker and docker-compose, everything else is managed by the container's configuration.
-Then, the only thing that remains is to run the attack itself.
+The idea is that this example should be really quick to set-up and lightweight: the only software required is `docker`, everything else is managed by the container's configuration.
+The only thing that remains is to run the attack itself.

 This small demo was used in the context of [Olicyber.IT](http://olicyber.it), for the Network Security lesson.